Nakshatra-14/NutriScan-AI/README.md

 ---
 ## 👨‍💻 Our Team

-We are a **5-member interdisciplinary team** combining AI, data, and design expertise to build **NutriScan** – an AI-powered nutrition intelligence system.

 - 🚀 **Nakshatra Naskar** – *Project Lead & Full-Stack AI/ML Developer*
   → Architected the **Android App**, built the **Flask backend**, and developed the **AI/ML engine** powering NutriScan.